Phenomenological power spectrum models for H$\alpha$ emission line galaxies from the Nancy Grace Roman Space Telescope

 \section{Introduction}

-Next generation wide-field galaxy redshift surveys, such as those from the Dark Energy Spectroscopic Instrument (DESI; \citealt{DESI16}), ESA's Euclid mission \citep{Laureijs11}, and NASA's Nancy Grace Roman Space Telescope \citep{Spergel15}, will measure the 3D distribution of galaxies to high precision, collecting more than $10$ times the amount of redshift data currently available.
-To garner as much cosmological information from these surveys as possible, we need accurate modelling of the non-linear galaxy clustering signal.
-In this paper, we measure the galaxy clustering signal in Fourier-spac, using a realistic Roman galaxy mock catalog \citep{Zhai21}\footnote{https://www.ipac.caltech.edu/doi/irsa/10.26131/IRSA546} between $1.0 \le z \le 2.0$, and use different methods to modify the linear predictions of CDM for non-linear evolution of the dark matter halos and baryonic effects so as to recover the input cosmology, in order to identify a simple phenomenological non-linear power spectrum model that can serve as starting point for more detailed and nuanced explorations of the galaxy clustering signal.
+Next generation wide-field galaxy redshift surveys, such as those from the Dark Energy Spectroscopic Instrument (DESI; \citealt{DESI16}), ESA's Euclid mission \citep{Laureijs11}, and NASA's Nancy Grace Roman Space Telescope \citep{Spergel15}, will measure the 3D distribution of galaxies, collecting more than $10$ times the amount of redshift data currently available.
+The effective and efficient exploration of the viable cosmological and dark energy parameter space will be important in maximizing the science from Roman.

+In this paper, we measure the galaxy clustering signal in Fourier-space, using a realistic Roman galaxy mock catalog \citep{Zhai21}\footnote{https://www.ipac.caltech.edu/doi/irsa/10.26131/IRSA546} between $1.0 \le z \le 2.0$, and use different methods to modify the linear predictions of CDM for nonlinear evolution of the dark matter halos and baryonic effects so as to recover the input cosmology, in order to identify a simple phenomenological non-linear power spectrum model that can serve as starting point for more detailed and nuanced explorations of the galaxy clustering signal.

-Galaxy redshift surveys such as the Sloan Digital Sky Survey (SDSS; \citealt{Eisenstein05,Anderson12,Anderson14,Ross15,Beutler17}), 2dF Galaxy Redshift Survey (2dFGRS; \citealt{Percival01,Cole05}), WiggleZ \citep{Blake11,Kazin14}, 6dF Galaxy Survey (6dFGS; \citealt{Beutler11}, and Dark Energy Survey (DES; \citealt{Abbott22}) have enabled measurements of the baryon acoustic oscillation (BAO) signal at various redshifts through the observation of galaxy clustering.
-Additional cosmological information can be gained through the measurement of the growth rate of large-scale structure multiplied by the amplitude of matter fluctuations windowed by a top-hat function of $8$ Mpc/$h$ (\citealt{Blake13,Reid14,Alam17,Zhai19b,Lange22}).
+Galaxy redshift surveys such as the Sloan Digital Sky Survey (SDSS; \citealt{Eisenstein05,Anderson12,Anderson14,Ross15,Beutler17}), 2dF Galaxy Redshift Survey (2dFGRS; \citealt{Percival01,Cole05}), WiggleZ \citep{Blake11,Kazin14}, and 6dF Galaxy Survey (6dFGS; \citealt{Beutler11}) have enabled measurements of the baryon acoustic oscillation (BAO) signal at various redshifts through the observation of galaxy clustering.
+Additional cosmological information can be gained through the measurement of $f_g\sigma_8$, the growth rate of large-scale structure multiplied by the amplitude of matter fluctuations windowed by a top-hat function of $8$ Mpc/$h$ (\citealt{Blake13,Reid14,Alam17,Zhai19b,Lange22}).
 These two statistics (BAO and $f\sigma_8$) provide invaluable information about the evolution of the universe and the nature of cosmic acceleration \citep{Guzzo08,Wang08a}, and have so far been consistent with the Planck flat $\Lambda$CDM model \citep{Planck16}.
 However, there are tensions in the results from current data \citep{Reid14,Zhai2022,Lange22,Yuan2022}.
 Therefore, it is important to extend the current data set, as well take a closer look at how we model the non-linear clustering signal.